 The studies linking insulin resistance with worse menopause symptoms seem to contradict Dormire’s theory that hot flashes are due to low glucose in the brain: People with hot flashes tend to be more likely to develop insulin resistance, yet those same people tend to have higher glucose levels.

 What is important to remember is that insulin resistance in the brain makes it harder for brain cells to transport glucose into brain cells to produce energy.
 So even though someone with insulin resistance may have more glucose in their blood, that extra glucose still may not be making it to the brain to supply adequate energy.

-With this in mind, a more effective strategy to mitigate hot flashes is might be not to increase glucose levels through diet or more frequent meals, but might rather be to improve insulin sensitivity by stabilizing glucose levels over time and keeping glucose in a healthy range.
+With this in mind, a more effective strategy to mitigate hot flashes might be not to increase glucose levels through diet or more frequent meals, but might rather be to improve insulin sensitivity by stabilizing glucose levels over time and keeping glucose in a healthy range.
 Sharp spikes and dips in blood glucose tend to promote insulin resistance over time and stimulate the autonomic stress response in the body.
 Keeping glucose elevation after meals low by choosing foods that have less of a glycemic impact, in addition to other insulin-sensitizing strategies like getting adequate sleep, managing stress, and exercising regularly, could over time allow the brain to be more responsive to the glucose circulating in the body.

 While there are many gaps in our knowledge about blood sugar and hot flashes, we know some behaviors can help mitigate them.
 Hot flashes are more common in smokers and people with higher BMIs, and some research notes stress, spicy food, and red wine as triggers.
 If you’re having frequent or severe hot flashes or episodes of night sweats, check with your doctor for other signs of metabolic syndrome and diabetes.